TritonDataCenter/node-manta/docs/man/mput.md

   Authenticate using the SSH key described by FINGERPRINT.
 The key must either be in `~/.ssh` or loaded in the SSH agent via `ssh-add`.

+`-q, --quiet`
+  Do not display a progress meter.

 `-u, --url url`
   Manta base URL (such as `https://manta.us-east.joyent.com`).